-How to Set Up Multichat for Twitch and YouTube
+How to Set Up Multichat for Twitch, YouTube, and Kick

 One of the biggest challenges of multistreaming is managing chat across multiple platforms.
-When you are live on both Twitch and YouTube, you have two separate chat windows, two sets of emotes, and two audiences that cannot see each other.
-Missing messages from one platform while reading the other is frustrating for both you and your viewers.
+When you are live on Twitch, YouTube, and Kick, you have three separate chat windows, three sets of emotes, and three audiences that cannot see each other.
+Missing messages from one platform while reading the others is frustrating for both you and your viewers.

 Multichat solves this by combining messages from all your connected platforms into a single unified feed.
 Instead of switching between browser tabs or arranging multiple chat windows, you get one stream of messages with platform indicators so you can see where each message came from.